Section Image

 0 Homes For Sale

 Residents have Hillcrest Heights Shopping Center along Iverson Street, the main road running through the neighborhood, for day-to-day shopping.
 Anchored by Family Dollar and Save A Lot, there’s also a pharmacy, Pizza Hut, barbershop and salon.
-Or drive a mile down the road to The Shops at Iverson, which offers a movie theater, Hook & Reel Cajun Seafood & Bar, Roses, Kids For Less, Shopper’s World and Pro Cakes Bakery, where you can enjoy decorated cupcakes, pies by the slice and cream cheese pound cake, a local favorite.
+A mile down the road, The Shops at Iverson offers a movie theater, Hook & Reel Cajun Seafood & Bar, Roses, Kids For Less, Shopper’s World and Pro Cakes Bakery, where you can enjoy decorated cupcakes, pies by the slice and cream cheese pound cake.
 The neighborhood is also home to Southern Peach BBQ, which serves up pulled pork, sweet chili wings and southern sides like candied yams and fried okra.

 Hannah Rainey